75 Things No Man Over 50 Should Own

 "But Michael Jordan wore one!" some will surely protest.
 Here's the thing: basketball legends can pull off any style move.

 A pantry overflowing with junk food.

-You can blame your kids for all the Oreos and chocolate bars and tortilla chips and bags of Hershey’s Kisses clogging the shelves of your pantry, but let’s get serious.
-You’re the one doing the grocery shopping.
-If you don’t want all that junk in there, you just don’t have to buy it.
-If you’re 50 and you have at least one box of Cap’n Crunch within easy reach, you have no one to blame but yourself.
+You can blame your kids for all the Oreos and chocolate bars and tortilla chips and bags of Hershey's Kisses clogging the shelves of your pantry, but let's get serious.
+You're the one doing the grocery shopping.
+If you don't want all that junk in there, you just have to…not buy it.
+If you're 50 and you have at least one box of Cap'n Crunch within easy reach, you have no one to blame but yourself.

 More than a few selfies on your phone.